 …so said the late Eleanor Roosevelt when she first came face to face with the almighty Iguazú Falls back in 1944.

 The famous Falls are a bucket list destination for pretty much all travellers visiting Latin America.
-If it isn’t, it sure as hell should be.
-You can stand for hours marvelling at this sheer force of naturhere – spell bound, your hairs standing on end, getting completely soaked from the powerful spray, but without a care in the world.
+If it isn't, it sure as hell should be.
+You can stand for hours marvelling at this sheer force of nature, spell bound, your hair standing on end, whilst getting completely soaked from the powerful spray, but without a care in the world.

 It's truly a mesmerising experience.

 The Iguazú Falls are located in Northeast Argentina in the Misiones province, straddling the Brazilian border.
-Most visitors to Argentina make this their main destination after Buenos Aires, only spending 2 or 3 nights in Puerto Iguazú before moving on to another destination.
+Most visitors come to this region to visit the Iguazú falls before moving on to another destination.

-However, the rest of Misiones, along with the neighbouring Corrientes province, are home to some of the most unique natural phenomenons and ecosystems on earth such as the incredible Moconá Falls and the peaceful Esteros del Iberá wetlands.
+However, the rest of Misiones, is home to some of the most unique natural phenomenons and ecosystems on earth; such as the incredible Moconá Falls and the peaceful Esteros del Iberá wetlands.

 Sadly, due to the lack of transport options in the region, Moconá Falls and Esteros del Ibera are usually skipped.
 There are, however, excellent roads connecting each destination, making it the perfect road trip.